Tommrodrigues/Blog/content/posts/Matched Betting/index.md

 For each matched bet you complete, you could be left with up to 95% of the free bet value as profit.

-Losses typically result from any betting exchange commission (usually 5%), as well as from minor odds differences between the bookmaker and the betting exchange.
+Losses typically result from betting exchange commissions (usually 5%), as well as from minor odds differences between the bookmaker and the betting exchange.
 This is what prevents us from achieving 100% of the free bet as profit.

 This is a very small loss and, is totally outweighed by the profit gained after completing the free bet.